Smoke & Carbon Monoxide Inspections

 Inspection AppointmentsPlease plan ahead.
 It takes 2 to 3 weeks to obtain an open time for a Inspection Appointment.

-To schedule an appointment, visit the Fire Prevention Office, located at the Town Office Building at 36 Bartlet Street, between the hours of 8:00 a.m. and 3:00 p.m ( In-Person Option), or request an inspection from the link below (Mail-in option) you may also request and pay for an inspection Online ( Online Option).
+To schedule an appointment, visit the Fire Prevention Office, located at the Town Office Building at 36 Bartlet Street, between the hours of 8:00 a.m. and 3:00 p.m ( In-Person Option), you may also request and pay for an inspection Online ( Online Option).
 Inspections are scheduled between 4:00 p.m. and 6:00 p.m., Tuesdays through Friday.
 The inspection fee is payable to the Town of Andover and must be paid when the inspection is requested and in advance of the inspection.
 A Certificate of Compliance will be issued after the inspection.
 The certificate is valid for 60 days from the date of inspection.
 You are urged not to wait until the last minute before closing on a property to receive an inspection.

 |Type and Number of Residences||Fee|